sine2pi/Force-Directed-Transformer/README.md

 - Would operate with vector forces rather than scalar similarities
 - Would calculate direction-dependent interactions
 - Would model repulsion/attraction rather than just similarity
-- Would naturally create curved relationships in the embedding space as more points are added .. (arbitrary precision)
+- Would naturally create curved relationships in the embedding space as more points are added
-- Second example adds a splash of topology..
+- Second example adds a splash of topology

 First basic test complete and posted at the bottom of the readme along with all unit tests ready to run.